TUVIMEN/eporner-scraper/README.md

 # eporner-scraper

-A bash script for archiving eporner videos and playlists metadata in json.
+A bash script for archiving eporner videos, pornstars and playlists metadata in json.

 ## Requirements